300.0 — CODE OF STUDENT CONDUCT

 - The hearing officer will make factual findings of the allegations of misconduct against the student.
 If the findings are substantiated, the hearing officer may recommend an additional year of expulsion.
 A hearing officer does not decide whether a student is entitled to attend an alternative school.

 - The district must offer educational services to ESE students during the period of expulsion.
 Expulsion of students with disabilities is defined as removal from one program to another, not exclusion from public education.
 Services may not be provided through a regular school assignment.

 300.21 — Disruptive Students – Staff Intervention

-The use of reasonable physical force must be consistent with federal, state and laws, school district rules and school board policy.
-A teacher shall have the authority, while on duty, to come into physical contact with a student or students to the degree necessary for the purpose of establishing or maintaining control of students, including to reasonably protect himself/herself, other people or property.
+The use of reasonable physical force must be consistent with federal, state and local laws, school district rules and school board policy.
+A staff member shall have the authority, while on duty, to come into physical contact with a student or students to the degree necessary for the purpose of establishing or maintaining control of students, including to reasonably protect himself/herself, other people or property.
 Such physical contact shall not be construed to be corporal punishment.
 At all times by School Board personnel, any force used must be reasonable, no more than necessary, and proportionate to the threat posed.
 Such force shall last no longer than reasonably necessary.

 300.22 — Reporting of Crimes and/or Disruptive Behavior